-The book ‘Open Knowledge Institutions: Reinventing Universities’ is currently on MIT Press’ PubPub online platform, open to a wider community for review and editing before it gets pitched to publishers.
+The book ‘Open Knowledge Institutions: Reinventing Universities’ is open to a wider community for review and editing before it gets pitched to publishers.

 The book was written by a group of 13 authors including research professors, open knowledge advocates, science communicators, economists, publishers, high-level university administrators, librarians and others.
-It is the outcome of the group’s debates over the course of the Sprint and aims to provoke a conversation about the role of universities in society.
+Organised by Curtin University, it is the outcome of the group’s debates over the course of the Bookd Sprint and aims to provoke a conversation about the role of universities in society.
 So what better way to start that conversation than to place the book on a university press platform for open review?

 “I think it’s well suited to publishers and to delivering a buzz.
 The authors are all relatively high profile or with social media presence and good at communicating, so they will do all the buzz-making that publishers are looking for,”says Lucy.